weaverwhale/Willy-Slackbot/README.md

 To ask a follow up question, reply in the answer thread, otherwise it will treat it as a new question.

-## 🏳️ Start Modes

-This app has two modes to start:

-1. `slackbot` - listens to slack event for user requests, put request to redis queue, reply to slack on answer received.
-2. `willy` - serves as queue worker that listens to queue, forward user's questions to willy, and put response back to queue on answer received.

-NOTE: You need one instance of `slackbot` and one instance of `willy` to make this work.

 ### 💬 Slack Setup

 1. Register a Slack App in [portal](https://api.slack.com/apps)